 8. Use the berry shade on the lower lash line and blend it out with the same pink, orange and yellow shades

 9. Finally, highlight the brow bone and inner corner and finish with white eyeliner in waterline.
 For a more dramatic finish - add winged liner and false lashes for an extra glam look

 Check out our bestselling Eye Brush Set to help you achieve this look.

-If you’re still looking for more cut crease inspo check out the Nikkie Tutorial (a.k.a Cut Crease Queen) for her take on a cut crease.
+If you’re still looking for more cut crease makeup inspiration or want to add a little liquid eyeliner for an extra feline look check out Nikkie Tutorial (a.k.a Cut Crease Queen) for her unique take on a cut crease.